QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 Using an Orthogonal Polynomial Basis
 ------------------------------------

-We can minimize the numerical issues of an ill-conditioned matrix by choosing a different basis for the polymomials.
+We can minimize the numerical issues of an ill-conditioned matrix by choosing a different basis for the polynomials.

 For example, with `Chebyshev polymomials <https://en.wikipedia.org/wiki/Chebyshev_polynomials>`_, which form an orthonormal basis, we can form precise high-order approximations, with very little numerical error